altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
       - Server
-         - Separate endpoints for upload & import, away from account, document (also change in account).
          - Tests
             - metadata upload
             - upload modifications
                - uid -> id
                - if repeated picture with a different tag, use that tag on upload.
             - retrieve uploads from separate endpoint
+            - different logs in userlog
       - Client
-         - Refactor imports
-            - Use new data format.
-            - Add option to cancel import if it yields an error besides "try again".
-            - Note when a listing or upload has been cancelled with a snackbar.
          - Refactor uploads
             - Remove unsupported formats.
             - start is id; done is ok
             - Block too large files in client.
             - Use metadata events (start, cancel, end).
+         - Refactor imports
+            - Use new data format.
+            - Add option to cancel import if it yields an error besides "try again".
+            - Note when a listing or upload has been cancelled with a snackbar.

    - Refactor docs & code with unified terminology for pic/vid: mfile?
 Also UI word?